***Important advice about hand washing during the Coronavirus pandemic from Dermatologist Professor Sara Brown***

 - On a gusty day using the pushchair rain cover provides an effective (and still see through) barrier for your little one.
 If you have a child who kicks off the rain cover in protest try giving them reusable stickers to decorate their “tent” with.

-- If hand washing is making the problem worse check out our top tips for keeping eczema prone hands clean and healthy.
+- If hand washing is making the problem worse check out our top tips for keeping eczema prone hands clean and healthy by handwashing.

 Finding the right moisturiser for your child